Mount Cambria

 Mount Cambria (also Sheep Hill or Taka-a-raro / Takararo) is one of the volcanoes in the Auckland volcanic field.
 Located in the suburb of Devonport north-east of Mt Victoria, its 30-metre scoria cone was quarried away.
 The site is now Cambria Reserve.

 History

 The hill was traditionally known as Takararo ("The Hill Standing Below"), contrasting with the larger Takarunga / Mount Victoria ("The Hill Standing Above").
 It was named Heaphy Hill after Charles Heaphy by Ferdinand von Hochstetter in 1859, but this name is not used.
+Cambria is the ancient name for Wales.

 The hill was quarried between the 1870s and 1977, initially by private contractors and later by the Devonport Borough Council.